 Clothes and Proper Attire

 Just like every fitness trend, Zumba gear is abundant in every class even at studios that don’t sell the clothing or swag.
-As a Zumba newbie, don’t feel pressure to dress a certain way.
+As a beginner Zumba fanatic, don’t feel pressure to dress a certain way.
 Just dress in comfortable, sweat-appropriate clothes that are easy to move in – bonus points for bright colors!
 As far as shoes, they should be supportive, non-slippery athletic shoes.
 You do not need dance-specific shoes by any means.
 After a while, if you fall in love with the class, then you might be inspired to rock a Zumba logo top, pants jewelry or even Zumba -brand shoes.

 (2 of 2)